snake-soft/imap-storage/README.md

 pylint imap_storage
 ```

 ## Deployment

 This library is not ready to be deployed productive

-## Built With
-* [IMAPClient](https://imapclient.readthedocs.io/en/2.1.0/) - easy-to-use, Pythonic and complete IMAP client library.
-* [lxml](https://lxml.de/) - the most feature-rich and easy-to-use library for processing XML and HTML in the Python language

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning..
 During beta development minor versions may be incompatible, too.

 ## Authors

 * **Me** - *Initial work* - [Snake-Soft](https://github.com/snake-soft)

 See also the list of [contributors](https://github.com/snake-soft/imap-storage/graphs/contributors) who participated in this project.

 ## License